 Short Course Audience:

-Hong Liu is a Principal Engineer and Director at Google Technical Infrastructure, where she is involved in the system architecture and optical solutions for datacenter, metro and access.
+Hong Liu is a Distinguished Engineer at Google Technical Infrastructure, where she is involved in the system architecture and optical solutions for datacenter, metro and access.
 Prior to joining Google, Hong was a Member of Technical Staff at Juniper Networks.
-Hong received her Ph.D in electrical engineering from Stanford University and , is an OSA Fellow.
+Hong received her Ph.D in electrical engineering from Stanford University and is an OSA Fellow.